 Spread the tops of the buns liberally with barbecue sauce or spread it on top of the vegetables, place bun tops on the sandwiches, slice in half if desired, and serve.

 Serve Up Something Different

 If you’re looking for a new flavor sensation, you really owe it to yourself to try this Alabama-style take on a popular classic.
 You might not be able to find this version at your local sandwich shop or barbecue joint – but we think that’s as good a reason as any to try it for yourself at home.

 Even without the coleslaw, you’ll love the tangy, creamy flavor of the peppery white barbecue sauce.
 Sometimes I even like to put an extra dollop on my plate for dipping.
 It makes a delicious dip for fresh sliced vegetables as well.

 If you do opt out on the coleslaw, these sandwiches are also delicious with crisp iceberg or romaine lettuce, arugula, and a few thick slices of heirloom tomato.
 And if you’re in the mood for another grilled chicken recipe that’s a little different from the norm, try our recipe for a flavorful version served with a homemade spicy and smoky chipotle peach sauce.

 What will you do to put your own spin on this delicious grilled meal?
 Share your tips with us in the comments below, and be sure to give this recipe a five-star rating if you loved it!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.